-Name of Director Mr. Simon John England Date of Birth 23-Dec-1965 Age 58 Years Date of first Appointment on the Board 16-Jan-2020 Qualifications Degree in Engineering from University of Durham, UK Nature of expertise, experience in specific functional area Expertise in creating digital operations and leading technology- enabled business change, proficiency in complex stakeholder and commercial management, and organization turnaround.
-Past Remuneration Details have been provided in the Corporate Governance Report which forms part of the Annual Report 2023-24.
+Name of Director Mr. Simon John England Date of Birth 23-Dec-1965 Age 58 Years Date of first Appointment on the Board 16-Jan-2020 Qualifications Degree in Engineering from University of Durham, UK Nature of expertise, experience in specific functional area Past Remuneration Expertise in creating digital operations and leading technology- enabled business change, proficiency in complex stakeholder and commercial management, and organization turnaround.
+Details have been provided in the Corporate Governance Report which forms part of the Annual Report 2023-24.
 Terms and conditions of appointment / re-appointment including Remuneration to be paid Re-appointment as an Independent Director for a second term of five consecutive years with effect from January 16, 2025, not liable to retire by rotation.
 He will be paid sitting fee for attending the Board/ Committee meetings, as approved by the Board.
 He would also be paid commission, as may be approved by the Board, in terms of the provisions of the Act.
 Number of shares held in the Company including shares held as a Beneficial Owner as on March 31, 2024 Nil Relationship with other Directors / KMPs None Directorships / Committee Membership and Chairmanship held in other Companies He is a Director on the Board of HCL Technologies Holding UK Limited, a wholly owned subsidiary of the Company incorporated in the UK.
 He also holds directorships in Garwood Solutions Ltd. and Asphero Ltd., companies incorporated outside India.
 He does not hold any Committee Memberships in other Companies.
-Resignation from Listed entities in the past three years None No. of Board Meetings of the Company attended 4 Board Meetings were held during the Financial Year 2023 - during the Financial 24.
-All these meetings were attended by him. year 2023-24 The skills and capabilities required for the role Refer Explanatory Statement and the manner in which the proposed Independent Director meets such requirements including summary of the performance evaluation
+Resignation from Listed entities in the past three years None No. of Board Meetings of the Company attended during the Financial year 2023-24 4 Board Meetings were held during the Financial Year 2023 - 24.
+All these meetings were attended by him.
+The skills and capabilities required for the role and the manner in which the proposed Independent Director meets such requirements including summary of the performance evaluation Refer Explanatory Statement

 Date: July 19, 2024 Place: Noida, U.P.
-By Order of the Board of Directors For HCL Technologies Limited